By DOUGLAS JOHN IMBROGNO | thestoryisthething.com | feb2020

 “There may be more to learn by climbing the same mountain a hundred times, than by climbing a hundred different mountains.”

 I will leave you to chew over the phrase, if you’re the kind of person who, like me, is a ruminant of pithy phrases.
 (Which is not to call you a cow, or to suggest your breath smells like moist grass beginning to decompose.)
 But to feed you a bit more cud—the phrase recalls for this ruminant the mythologist Joseph Campbell’s narrative of our two possible archetypal lives: the Life of the Hero and the Life of the Village.

 Both are worthy lives.
-As for me, raised on “Star Trek” and Byron; teenage reader of Gabriel Garcia Marquez and Asimov’s “Foundation” series; serial gobbler of anything “Lord of the Rings” and any-and-all mythological lore—I had my ticket punched early for the Life of the Hero.
+As for me, raised on “Star Trek” and Byron; teenage gobbler of Gabriel Garcia Marquez and Asimov’s “Foundation” series; uber-fan of anything “Lord of the Rings-related plus any-and-all mythological lore—I had my ticket punched early for the Life of the Hero.

-Decades of therapy later and having climbed up and down the same mountain to work for thirty years—and after “What Happened” happened, and then happened again, and then again—I am here to report back to you.
+Decades of therapy later and having climbed up and down the same mountain to work for thirty years—and after what will be told in “What Happened” happened, and then happened again, and then again—I am here to report something back to you.

 But, whoa, Nelly!
-While I’m willing to at least point this boat to deeper water on this last day of January 2020, as I type these words on a dented Macbook Pro as midnight nears, I’m not quite ready to fire up the engines and open up the throttle.
+While I’m willing to at least point this boat to deeper water on this last day of January 2020, as I type these words on a dented Macbook Pro as midnight approaches, I am not quite ready to fire up the engines and open up the throttle.

 I also really want to lose this shitty boat metaphor.